kazhuravlev/options-gen/README.md

 ## Examples

-See an [examples](./examples) to gen real-world examples.
+See an [examples](./examples) to get real-world examples.

 ## Configuration

-To configure this tool you should know two things - how to work with cli tool and how to define options in your `Options` struct.
+To configure this tool you should know two things: how to work with cli tool and how to define options in your `Options` struct.

 ### CLI tool

-All that need by tool is information about source and target files and packages.
+All the tool needs is the information about source and target files and packages.
-Tool can be invoked by `options-gen` (after [Installation](#Installation)) has the next options:
+Tool can be invoked by `options-gen` (after [Installation](#Installation)) and it will have the following arguments:

-- `filename` - that is source filename that contains `Options` struct relative to the current dir.
+- `filename` - is a source filename that contains `Options` struct relative to the current dir.
 For example `./pkg/github-client/options.go`.
-- `from-struct` - name of structure, that contains our options.
+- `from-struct` - name of structure that contains our options.
 For example `Options`.
 - `out-filename` - specifies an output filename.
 This filename will be rewritten with options-gen specific content.
 For example `./pkg/github-client/options_generated.go`.
-- `pkg` - that is name of output filename package.
+- `pkg` - name of output filename package.
 In most cases we can just use the same package as the `filename` file.
 For example `githubclient`.

 See an [Examples](#Examples).